charlesglucas/ofbm_tools/README.md

 The parameters `alpha` of OFBM_estimBC_BS_test is the False Discovery Rate of the multiple hypothesis test.

-Another clustering method is available:
+Another test parameter estimation approach is available for the clustering method:
 ```
 % cluster the self-similarity exponents
 [nbcluster,cluster] = successiveTestClustering(estT.decsortHocpw_v2);